 Experiment with Google’s AdWords—but know what you’re getting into.

 So.
 Google AdWords‑are they worth the money?
 And the answer is, it depends.
 Here’s how AdWords work—it’s a pay-per-click (PPC) model where you (the advertiser) pay a small fee per click or ad impression.
 Simply put, like Google’s My Business, AdWords also uses algorithms, based on how the advertiser targets their audience by keywords.
+To display ads on Google's search engine results page, you essentially pay to get 'ranked' at the top of the search results.

 Still not sure if AdWords would work for your business?
 Here’s a handy chart of pros and cons to help you figure it all out: